OVERVIEW OF THE ROLE

 Coach Runs involve a weekly commitment over a period of at least six months as you’ll be individually matched with a local older person.
 Ideally you’ll be able to commit 1-2 hours per week to maintain your connection with your Coach including the time it takes to run to their home and back.

-Of course you can get involved in Goodgym whenever you like but as a University we get involved in a Goodgym Group Run once every semester.
-The group meets right on our doorstep at Hyde Park Book Club and we are keen to be a good neighbour!
+Of course you can get involved in Goodgym whenever you like but as a University we get involved in a Goodgym Mission Run once every semester.
+The group is based right on our doorstep and we are keen to be a good neighbour!
 This is a great way for the students and staff to see what Goodgym is all about and give something back to our local community.